Auxerre tourism & sightseeing

 The rest of the old town should also be explored, especially in the section of town between the Town Hall and the Saint Etienne Cathedral, where you will discover various other interesting buildings.

 Other things to see and do in Auxerre

-You should also walk a little way along the river (the 'marine quarter' of the town), for views across the town and to see the many boats that stop here.
+If you walk a little way along the river (the 'marine quarter' of the town), you have attractive views across the town and can see some of the many boats that stop here.

-There are also two other museums in Auxerre that are of interest to visitors.
+There are two museums in Auxerre that are of interest to visitors.
 One is the Museum Leblanc-Duvernoy featuring tapestries and furniture, while the other is the Natural History Museum.

 Of the many parks and gardens in the town we recommend you visit the Arboretum Darnus-Rantheaume or the Parc de l'Arbre Sec, a botanic garden next to the river.